microsmith/SharePointRESTtester/README.md

 # SharePointRESTtester
-A JavaScript project to use with a Content Editor Web Part to test SharePoint REST API calls and create AJAX sample code and SharePoint Designer 2013 Workflow steps.
+A JavaScript project to use with a Content Editor Web Part to test SharePoint REST API calls.
+It also creates AJAX sample code and SharePoint Designer 2013 Workflow steps.

 Screen captures and a detailed install can be found at: http://techtrainingnotes.blogspot.com/2017/04/a-sharepoint-rest-api-tester-with-ajax.html

+Now has over 70 SharePoint REST API examples!

 To use:
 ---------